-Earlier this year, it was reported that tiger deaths have reached the 100 mark again and on an average 8 tigers have died every month for the last four years.
+Earlier this year, it was reported that tiger deaths have reached the 100 mark again and on average eight tigers have died every month for the last four years.
 Half of these deaths in 2018 were outside tiger reserves.
 What can we do for populations that exist outside protected zones?

 The future of the tiger is dependent on tiger habitats that exist outside protected areas.
 In these areas, tiger conservation depends on the community's goodwill.
 There are no incentives for them to participate in conservation.
 India has been very successful in one conservation model – an exclusive model, where we set aside an area and remove everybody from that area.
 But what we need now is an inclusive conservation model outside our protected areas.
-This model has to be incentivized.
+This model has to be incentivised.
 For example, we can look at tourism options where the primary beneficiaries are communities.
 When we looked at tourism revenues within non-protected tiger habitats, we found that we can generate enough money to sustain many small villages.
 It's time to consider various options for our tiger habitats outside protected areas.

 Before I end this interview, I would like to ask you about Baavan, the tigress who provided you with a wealth of information through your journey in Panna.
 Would you like to share the story behind her name and your experiences with Baavan?

 One of our field assistants used to call this female tiger Baavan.
 So, we asked him why he came up with this name, and he mentioned that her eyebrows read 5 and 2.
 Just look at her picture, he said.
 That is how we began calling her Baavan.
 She was the first tiger we saw when we went to Panna, and she was almost the last individual we saw when the work ended.
-She survived throughout the turmoil – the rise and fall of the tigers, and gave us a lot of information.
+She survived the turmoil – the rise and fall of the tigers – and gave us a lot of information.
 She also contributed the largest number of tigers to the Panna population at the time.
 It was a big loss when we lost her.

 'The Rise and Fall of the Emerald Tigers: Ten Years Of Research in Panna National Park' has been published by Speaking Tiger.
 The book can be purchased on Amazon and in various bookstores.
 A Kindle version is available too.